Neural Feature Learning in Function Space

 \section{Nesting Technique for Dependence Decomposition}

 In multivariate learning applications, it is often difficult to summarize the statistical dependence as some bivariate dependence.
 Instead, the statistical dependence of interest is typically only a component decomposed from the original dependence.
-In this section, we introduce a nesting technique, designed for operating such dependence decompositions in feature spaces.
-For the ease of presentation, we adopt the bivariate setting introduced previously and consider the geometry on $\spc{\cX \times \cY}$ with metric distribution $P_{X}P_Y$.
+In this section, we introduce a nesting technique, {which allows us to implement such dependence decomposition operations by training corresponding neural feature extractors.} For the ease of presentation, we adopt the bivariate setting introduced previously and consider the feature geometry on $\spc{\cX \times \cY}$ with metric distribution $P_{X}P_Y$.
 We will discuss the multivariate extensions in later sections.